oneananda/AWS_Operations/Learning/001 Amazon EC2/006 Amazon EC2 Auto Scaling/README.md

 ### 1. Target Tracking Scaling Policy
    - **What It Is**: Think of this policy like your air conditioner’s thermostat.
 You set a desired target (like temperature), and it adjusts automatically to maintain that target.
 In this case, the target could be something like CPU utilization.
-   - **How It Works**: You specify a target value for a metric (e.g., keeping CPU utilization at 50%).
+   - **How It Works**: Specify a target value for a metric (e.g., keeping CPU utilization at 50%).
 Auto Scaling will then add or remove instances to keep the metric as close to the target value as possible.
    - **When To Use**: Use this when you want to maintain a consistent performance level, like keeping your application response times stable during fluctuating traffic.

 ### 2. Step Scaling Policy
    - **What It Is**: Step Scaling is like managing an event where you add more chairs or plates based on the number of guests arriving.
 It allows you to scale incrementally based on how far your metric deviates from a set threshold.
-   - **How It Works**: You define scaling actions based on thresholds.
+   - **How It Works**: Define scaling actions based on thresholds.
 For example, if CPU usage exceeds 60% but is below 80%, you add 2 instances.
 If it goes beyond 80%, you add 5 instances.
 This helps manage varying loads with more control.
    - **When To Use**: This is best for situations where demand can vary widely, like sales promotions or peak usage periods, and you need more granular control over scaling actions.

 ### 3. Scheduled Scaling Policy
    - **What It Is**: Scheduled Scaling is like having a timetable that adjusts the number of resources based on expected usage patterns, much like increasing staff during rush hours in a restaurant.
-   - **How It Works**: You set a scaling schedule based on predictable changes in demand, such as increasing instances during business hours and reducing them after hours.
+   - **How It Works**: Set a scaling schedule based on predictable changes in demand, such as increasing instances during business hours and reducing them after hours.
    - **When To Use**: Ideal for applications with predictable traffic patterns, such as peak times during the day or specific days of the week.

 ### Additional Feature: Predictive Scaling